servo/servo/README.md

 2. Install virtualenv.

- In a normal Windows Shell (cmd.exe or "Command Prompt" from the start menu), do:
+ In a normal Windows Shell (cmd), do:
  ```
 pip install virtualenv
 ```